eurostat/oja_hhi/README.md

 The main R script takes as inputs two .csv files:
 1. [_companies_to_clean_EU_](https://github.com/eurostat/oja_hhi/blob/main/companies_to_clean_EU.csv) to clean the company names of the original OJA dataset
 2. [_staff_agencies_EU_](https://github.com/eurostat/oja_hhi/blob/main/staff_agencies_EU.csv) to filter out staffing agencies (i.e. where the variable _companyname_ reports the name of the staffing agency instead of the name of the company that has the actual job post adverstised)

+The folder [_Other script_](https://github.com/eurostat/oja_hhi/tree/main/Other%20scripts) contains mainly scripts and data used for the creation and evaluation of the model dealing with company names.